 Almost all of the Internet suggestions say to coat the cast iron pan with whatever you're going to coat it with and then place it in the oven, upside down, over tin foil.
 This allows the extra oil to drip off, so in all experiments I used the upside down method.

-First I tested Crisco (vegetable oil) using the upside down method at a temperature of 500 °F for 1 hour.
+- First I tested Crisco (solidified vegetable oil) using the upside down method at a temperature of 500 °F for 1 hour.

-Second I tested Lard (animal fat) using the upside down method at a temperature of 500 °F for 1 hour.
+- Second I tested Lard (animal fat) using the upside down method at an oven temperature of 500 °F for 1 hour.

-Third time around I tried vegetable oil at 300 °F for an hour.
+- Third time around I tried liquid vegetable oil at 300 °F for an hour.

 How to Season a Cast Iron Pan

-Make sure skillet is clean and very dry.
+- Make sure skillet is clean and very dry before you season it.
 If your skillet has come to you from someone else (or the garbage) scrub any rust out with steel wool.

-Take a small amount and rub around the bottom and sides of the pan.
+5. Take a small amount of lard and rub around the bottom and sides of the pan.
 You don't need a ton.

 6. Line the bottom rack of your oven with tin foil.